Efficient Sparse Secure Aggregation for Federated Learning: Background

-SMC is a subfield of cryptography which allows several parties to jointly evaluate a function over their inputs while keeping these inputs private.
+Secure Multiparty Computation (SMC) is a cryptography subfield which studies techniques allowing several parties to jointly evaluate a function over their inputs while keeping these inputs private.
 Many protocols exist in this field, such as Yao garbled circuit \cite{Yao86} and secret sharing \cite{SS_RST79}.
-These protocols have different trade-offs between the computation cost, the communication costs, and the number of required communication rounds.
-The computation cost is dominated by the number of expensive cryptographic operations.
+These protocols have different trade-offs between the computation and communication costs.

+For our secure aggregation, we choose to only rely on Additive Secret Sharing~\cite{SecretSharingBook_CDN2015}, owing to its low computation costs.
+Its communication cost is proportional to the number of multiplications to evaluate.
+To obtain an efficient secure aggregation, we adapt our aggregation such that only additions need to be securely evaluated.

+In this section, we review the Additive Secret Sharing protocol in Sec.~\ref{subsubsec:ASS}, as well as its communication and computation costs in Sec.~\ref{subsubsec:ASS_comm_comp_costs}, and justify its security aspects in Sec.~\ref{subsubsec:ASS_security}.